BooneTeam/RTFM/docs/day_1_orientation.md

 At the heart of what makes the growth mindset so winsome, Dweck found, is that it creates a passion for learning rather than a hunger for approval.
 Its hallmark is the conviction that human qualities like intelligence and creativity, and even relational capacities like love and friendship, can be cultivated through effort and deliberate practice.
 Not only are people with this mindset not discouraged by failure, but they don’t actually see themselves as failing in those situations — they see themselves as learning.

 ## Daily Cadence
-- Challenge based system.
-Try to read through all the challenges.
+- Challenge based system. **Read through all the challenges**.
 Often times later challenges contain concepts that are built on the next day.
 - Morning checkins after morning annoucements.
 This is an opportunity to tell us what themes you're struggling with.
+- Morning breakout
 - Afternoon breakdown.
-End the day with some guidance on where you should be and what you need to get to before tomorrow.
+End the day with some guidance on where you should be and a brief breakout on topics for tomorrow.
-- Leave feedback everyday at http://feedback.devbootcamp.com/ This is chance to leave ASK feedback to your pairing partner.
-- Thursday is Solo day
 - Friday is group projects

 ## Advisor Groups

 Advisors provide individual support and mentorship throughout the program, complementing the group-focused "phase" and "floating" roles with individual attention.
 Advisor duties include:
 - Code Reviews
-- 1:1 Time
+- 1:1 Time (every Friday afternoon, 20 minute time blocks)
 - Pairing
 - Doing a breakout for one or two students
 - Mentoring on group dynamics (pairing, team work, conflict resolution)